NPR Electoral Map: Biden Lead Widens Again With Less Than A Month To Go

 Biden is showing strength in the Midwest and is also eating into Trump's margins in traditionally red states.
 Biden is unlikely to win places like Alaska, Missouri, Montana and South Carolina, but being more competitive there than Hillary Clinton was in 2016 is putting him on track to surpass Clinton's vote total and popular vote margin of 3 million more than Trump.

-It should be noted, however, that Trump remains within striking distance, especially in the Sun Belt states.
+It should be noted, however, that Trump remains within striking distance, especially in the Sun Belt states, across the South and West.

-Below is a deeper look at what we've changed and didn't and why.
+Below is a deeper look at what we've changed and what we didn't and why.

 What we changed